upfxpalestina/event-2025-05-14/index.md

 Hosted by the [UPF in Solidarity with Palestine collective](https://upfxpalestina.github.io) and the [Red Universitaria por Palestina (RUxP)](https://www.redxpalestina.org).

 Directions to the building: [https://www.upf.edu/web/campus/roger-de-lluria](https://www.upf.edu/web/campus/roger-de-lluria)<br>
-(When you enter you will see signs to Sala Albert Calsamiglia.)
+(When you enter you will see signs to to the Albert Calsamiglia room.)

 Purchase Dr. Abusalama's book:<br>
 <a href="https://www.bloomsbury.com/uk/between-reality-and-documentary-9780755653119/"><img src="book_cover.jpg" alt="book cover" style="width:200px;"/></a>